sunholo-data/sunholo-py/docs/blog/2025-09-20-ai-protocols.md

 What if individuals maintained their own A2A or MCP servers?
 All your purchase history, preferences, relationships, and interests in one place, under your control.
 You'd grant selective access to services in exchange for better experiences—verified, accurate profiles instead of the creepy tracking and guessing that defines today's web.

 The protocols make this technically feasible today.
 The question is whether a post-GDPR population, increasingly aware of privacy violations, will demand it.
 Could user-controlled AI servers become the next revolution?

-## What We've Learned

-McKinsey found that only 1% of companies consider their AI deployment "mature" [AI in the workplace: A report for 2025 | McKinsey](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/ai-in-the-workplace-a-report-for-2025).
-The other 99% are learning what we call the adaptability imperative: your AI infrastructure must evolve faster than AI itself.

-MIT's research showing that purchasing specialized AI solutions succeeds 67% of the time versus 33% for internal builds [MIT report: 95% of generative AI pilots at companies are failing | Fortune](https://fortune.com/2025/01/15/ai-mit-research-generative-ai-productivity-technology/) isn't about capability—it's about learning curve.
-Vendors have already made the expensive mistakes.

-At Sunholo, these aren't academic observations.
-Our Multivac platform emerged from seeing the same failures repeatedly: monolithic architectures that can't adapt, tightly coupled systems that break with every update, proprietary protocols that lock companies into obsolescence.

 ## The Inflection Point